bibekanandan892/Recipe-Database/README.md

 ## Contributing

 Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
-Please fork the repository and submit a pull request.
+5. Open a pull request.

 ## License